m00zh33/Def/README.md

 ps: Its all just fairly theoretical.
-Its might not even work.
+It might not even work.
 But at the very least it will give you an idea on how to find similar bugs!
 Junctions used to be popular to bypass sandboxes, but it can also be a powerful tool for local privilege escalation!